8 SaaS Landing Page Best Practices to Increase Online Conversions

 Show social proof

+This is easily one of the most important SaaS landing page best practices for a few reasons.
 The value of social proof cannot be overestimated.
 92% of consumers admit to trusting reviews by independent customers.
 Include your customers’ testimonials on your landing page so that your visitors can easily find and browse them.

 While you are at it, try to highlight testimonials by important customers.
 It is no secret that some names make a better impression, so leverage that in your landing page design.
 Another technique is to focus on the improvements your customer achieved through using your service.